MinterTeam/minter-network-web/content/docs/index.md

     correctly, meaning that they have good uptime, do not get hacked and participate in governance.
 If a delegator is not satisfied with its validator, it can unbond and switch to another validator.
-### Revenue
+### Rewards
-Validators and delegators earn revenue in exchange for their services.
-This revenue is given in three forms:
+Validators and delegators earn rewards in exchange for their services.
+This rewards is given in three forms:
 - Block rewards
 - Transaction fees: Each transaction on the Minter Network comes with transactions fees.
 Fees are distributed to validators and delegators in proportion to their stake.
 ### Validator commission
-Each validator's staking pool receives revenue in proportion to its total stake.
-However, before this revenue is distributed to delegators inside the staking pool, the validator can apply a commission.
-In other words, delegators have to pay a commission to their validators on the revenue they earn.
+Each validator's staking pool receives rewards in proportion to its total stake.
+However, before this rewards is distributed to delegators inside the staking pool, the validator can apply a commission.
+In other words, delegators have to pay a commission to their validators on the rewards they earn.

 `10%` from reward going to DAO account.